Can I be a Sister?

 Are all Sisters HIV+?

 Some are, and some are not.
 We do not presume, do not judge, and strive for a world that does the same.
-However, many Sisters in our ongoing history have lived or are living with the virus, or have had the virus effect their own lives or those of our loved ones.
+Many Sisters in our ongoing history have lived with, or are living with the virus, or have had the virus affect their own lives.
 This makes our fight for prevention, education, research - and a cure - a very personal one.

 Are you mocking Nuns?

-Well, we ARE nuns, sweetie!
-Not traditional nuns, mind you, but nuns in the most post-modern sense of the word.
+We are not traditional nuns, mind you, but nuns in the post-modern sense of the word.
 We recognize what “women of the cloth” of different traditions (Catholic, Buddhist, etc.) have done for centuries.
 We bring that same deep-seated "calling" to service far beyond any convent gate or temple wall, and into communities that need healing, advocacy, financial support, or just a little unconventional joy.

 What's with the White Faces?